go101/immutable-value-proposal/README.md

 ```

 All parameters of type `reflect.Value` of the functions and methods in the `reflect` package,
-including receiver parameters, should be declared as ref-immutable values).
+including receiver parameters, should be declared as ref-immutable values.
 However, the `reflect.Value` return results should be declared as mutable.

 A `reflect.Value.ToImmutable` method is needed to convert a Value to an immutable one.